Updated: Nov 30, 2021

 Black Currant Oil to the Rescue

-One type of omega-6 is particularly good for the hair, skin, and nails, and it’s called gamma linolenic acid (GLA).
+One type of omega-6 is particularly good for the hair, skin, and nails, and is gamma linolenic acid (GLA).
 GLA comes from plant based oils.
 However, these are not plants that we normally eat.
 It is best to take GLA as a supplement.
-I recommend black currant oil because I have more experience with it, but borage oil is another popular one.
-This supplement is like a miracle for some people.
+I recommend black currant oil because I have more experience with it, but borage and evening primrose oil are also popular.
 In as little as a week, your skin can plump back up again and regain a supple, nourished appearance.
 Black currant oil moisturizes dry, flaky skin from the inside out.
-It’s relatively inexpensive, and can be found at any health food store.
-Take orally, as directed on the bottle.
-If you have a health condition or are on prescription medications, you must ask your doctor before taking any new supplement.
+I carry the Standard Process brand Black Currant Oil in the clinic.

 For immediate relief, I would recommend the Weleda brand Skin Food cream, which is also available at health food stores and online.